Learn to fly in a week

 We can do many things at the Cotswold Gliding Club, but we can't control the British weather.
 We are able to fly in most conditions, but it becomes unsafe in rain, low-cloud and strong winds.
 If we lose one or more days to the weather, the first thing we try to do is fly more on the remaining days.
 If we cannot make up the time, we will offer you a pro-rata refund, or the opportunity to join another course for the balance of days.
 The bottom line is we want to you to feel you have had value for money, whatever the weather.

 - Age.
 Our holiday courses are suitable for anyone over the age of 14.
-Children under 16 must be accompanied by a parent of guardian.
-If you are over 70, please let us know before the course as we have to notify our insurers
+Children under 18 must be accompanied by a parent of guardian.

 - Weight.
 Due to aircraft limitations we cannot fly with anyone over 110kg (242lbs), fully clothed and wearing a parachute (7kg).
 If you weigh less than 45kg (100lbs) then please contact us for advice.
 Also very tall people, more than 1.9m (6ft 3ins), may have difficulty fitting into the cockpit.
 You may need to try a glider for size.
 See our FAQ for more detail.